Meet the Team

 “Midwifery is more than a career to me, its a calling.
 I come from a long line of midwife ancestors.
 I have six grandmother midwives in my family.
 Its a honor for me to continue the legacy of serving and supporting women and their families during pregnancy, labor, birth, and the postpartum period.”

-Kaleigh is attending Mercy in Action College of Midwifery.
+Kaleigh is a graduate of Mercy in Action College of Midwifery.
 She and her significant other live in Parma, Idaho with their two children on beautiful farm land.
 Her other half serves the community through the planting and harvesting seasons.

 Health and reproduction have always been a passion for Kaleigh.
 Her affection led her on a lifelong learning journey.
 First, her path took her from Alaska to Idaho where she got a degree in Animal Science with an emphasis on dairy cattle reproduction.
 From there, she switched to Human Pharmaceuticals and then into the primary care world as a Population Health analyst in the Patient-Centered Medical Home Model for a large health system.

 Still not quite finding her dream career, it took her own out of hospital birth to help her realize her love for the Midwifery Model of Care.

 “I heard a lot of horror stories from other women about their labors; birth plans being ignored, unnecessary interventions that led to unwanted C-sections, and the general acceptance that “this is just how birth is”.
 My births were different, and my friends should not have experienced the birth that they did.
 That is when I realized I wanted to become a midwife.
 I want to empower women to have pregnancies and labors that honor them and the process.”

 “You might choose a planned home birth for many reasons, including: A desire to give birth without medical intervention, such as pain medication, labor augmentation, labor induction or fetal heart rate monitoring.
 A desire to give birth in a comfortable, familiar place surrounded by family.”
 (Mayo Clinic, May 2020)